 a.
 Surface Asphalt

 b.
 Maintenance Public

 c.
 Storm Sewer Yes

 d.
 Curb/Gutter Yes

 e.
 Sidewalk Yes

 f.
 Street Lights Yes

-TOPOGRAPHY: The topography of the site is basically level to
+TOPOGRAPHY: The topography of the site is basically level.

-gently sloping.
 There are no known soil or sub-soil conditions that would adversely affect the development of the site.

 VIEW: Average - Predominantly residential uses